MoritzWillig/JSONMEdit/README.md

 references.
 No check for circlular references is done and therefore the application will loop infinitely if such an object is passed as a parameter.

-For plain JSON strings the ``JSONEditor`` can be used its parses the JSON string and displays it in a `JSONDynamicNode`` (for non valid JSON string a fallback to text mode is done).
+For plain JSON strings the ``JSONEditor`` can be used.
+It parses the JSON string and displays it in a `JSONDynamicNode`` (for non valid JSON string a fallback to text mode is done).